What is Soil Teeming?

 The decaying plants form humus, and the burrowing animals mix the soil.
 The animal excreta act as nutrients and add to the soil quality.
 One gram of fertile soil contains about one billion bacteria.

 Besides rodents, mice, rabbits, earthworms, centipedes and other inhabitants, the soil is the natural habitat for a myriad of microorganisms, some of which are very harmful while others carry out some essential biological processes.

 The soil profile is a tool utilized in nutrient management.
 It gives a clear insight into soil fertility.
-Weathering of soil results in the change of soil profile.
-Soil horizon makes up for well-defined layers which run horizontally.
-They are as follows:
+Weathering of soil results in the change in soil profile.
+The different layers of soil are:

-- Humus – Contains dead and decaying matter
+- Humus, that contains dead and decaying matter

-For more information on soil teeming and profile, please register at Byju’s.
+For more information on soil teeming please register at BYJU’S.